SoftwareAG/c8y-releasenotes/content/release-10-17-0/applications-10-17-0-bundle/applications-10-17-0-385.md

 <tr>
 <td>Cockpit</td>
-<td>If a user drags the X axis in a "Data point graph" widget with realtime enabled, realtime is turned off.
+<td>If a user drags the X-axis in a "Data point graph" widget with realtime enabled, realtime is turned off.
 It can be enabled again by clicking the real-time indicator.</td>

 <td>MTM-56149</td>
 <td>10.17.0.380</td>
 <td>UI</td>